Skip to content

 First run hangs at "Loading"

-The first run downloads the PostgreSQL Docker image and caches Dhall generators.
-This can take up to 3 minutes.
+In Docker execution mode, the first run downloads the PostgreSQL image and caches Dhall generators.
+In live instance mode, only the generator cache needs to be populated.
 Subsequent runs are fast.

 Query analysis error